simonhlee97/simon-2nd-brain-docusaurus/docs/01-intro.md

 title: Start Here
 ---

-## About Simon's Second Brain + Public Learning Project
+## About My 'Second Brain' + Public Learning Project

 I take _Zero_ credit for coming up with the ideas.
 I'm just trying things out and learning from others.